 - Has a dedicated and no-distraction workspace at home(if you're going to work from home)

 - Incomplete application: You did not share the necessary information

 - Incorrect information: Such as - "I just graduated with 3 yrs of professional work experience".
 Write down authentic information in plain English.
 It's not a competition, just be yourself.
 Incorrect information represents the "lack of work ethics" which we consider higher than any other criteria.

 - Forgot to submit: You left the application in draft mode thinking you'll come back and later you forgot to submit.
-You won't get any notification as moderators don't have access to applications in draft mode and there are no reminder emails for applications in draft.
+You won't get any notification as moderators don't have access to applications in draft mode and there are no reminder emails for applications in a draft.

 - Indecisiveness: Moderators are not able to make any decision if they don't have insightful information about your skills and proof of work.
 To maintain our responsiveness, we follow a rule:

-To understand the decision making of our selection process, let me tell you how your life would be if you were selected.
-In the end you'll be able to judge yourself whether you're ready for such life right now or you need to work on something.
+To understand the decision-making of our selection process, let me tell you how your life would be if you were selected.
+In the end, you'll be able to judge yourself whether you're ready for such life right now or you need to work on something.

 Inviders are vetted members of our exclusive elite community of developers.